Please refer to the AIR Technology Guide for recommendations for experimental design, sample-input amounts, and assay design.

 A11: We recommend adding 15% of PhiX to the library (anywhere in the range 10-20% is acceptable).

-Q12: Can AIR RNA and DNA samples be sequenced together in the same lane?
+Q12: Can AIR RNA and AIR DNA samples be sequenced together in the same lane?

 Q13: Which instruments can be used for CDR3 or full-length receptor sequencing?

-A13: For most applications, we recommend using NextSeq2000 instrument with SBS-Leap sequencing chemistry kits due to low NGS cost and wide range of flow cells (between 100M to 1.8B reads for both 300-n and 600-n paired end reads).
-NextSeq500/550 still could be used for CDR3 profiling, but the cost of sequencing is higher than for NextSeq2000.
-MiSeq instrument allows sequencing for the 600 cycles (full-length receptor sequence) but its scale is limited to 5-10 samples.
+A13: For most applications, we recommend using the Illumina NextSeq 2000 instrument with SBS-Leap sequencing chemistry kits due to low NGS cost and wide range of flow cells (between 100M to 1.8B reads for both 300-cycle and 600-cycle Paired-End reads).
+The NextSeq 500/550 could still could be used for CDR3 profiling, but the cost of sequencing is higher than when using the NextSeq 2000.
+The MiSeq instrument allows sequencing for the 600 cycles (full-length receptor sequence) but its scale is limited to 5-10 samples.
 Our kits use the reverse complement workflow, so for MiSeq, you would need to use the protocol with one index primer and the V2/V3 Kits.
-To optimize your sequencing protocol please contact techsupport@illumina.com.
+To optimize your sequencing protocol, please contact techsupport@illumina.com.

-Q14: Can you sequence DriverMap AIR and DriverMap Human Genome Wide Expression Profiling Kits in the same flow cell?
+Q14: Can you sequence DriverMap AIR and DriverMap Human Genome-Wide Targeted RNA-Seq Expression (EXP) Profiling Kits in the same flow cell?

 A14: Yes, the custom sequencing primers (Reverse and Forward SeqDNA and SeqIND primers) are the same in the DriverMap AIR and DriverMap Human Genome Wide Expression Profiling Kits.
-The links above show the amplicon structure for both libraries.
-Please, note that AIR and Expression profiling samples need to be amplified with different indexing primers in order to be sequenced in the same flow cell.
+Please note that AIR and Expression profiling samples need to be amplified with different indexing primers to be sequenced in the same flow cell.

-Q15: Can the libraries be sequenced on MiSeq?
+Q15: Can the libraries be sequenced on the MiSeq?
 Do you have any recommendations?

-A15: Yes, the AIR library can be sequenced on MiSeq.
+A15: Yes, the AIR library can be sequenced on the MiSeq instrument.
 Our kits use the reverse complement workflow, so only the V2/V3 kits are compatible with the MiSeq and you would need to use the protocol with one index primer.
 Attached is the Illumina Guide for Indexed Sequencing Overview.
 To optimize your sequencing protocol please contact techsupport@illumina.com.

 Q16: Is it recommended to do sequencing on the NovaSeq 6000 or NovaSeq X Platform?